 4. Inspect machine prior to use.
 Do not use the machine if it appears damaged or inoperable.

 5. Contact manufacturer if machine is broken or jammed.

 6. Use machine only as intended.

 8. Children must not be allowed near this machine.

 9. Teenagers must be supervised in the use of this machine.

-10. By using SpeedStroke GYM the user accepts all and full responsibility for self.
+10. By using our ergometers and products the user accepts full responsibility for self.